Bhaskar-JR/Bhaskar-JR.github.io/Pages/ML Projects/Credit Screening/Credit Screening_02.md

 ## Transformation Pipelines

 We will create list of pipelines for Simple hold out validation.
-These list of pipelines will contain composite estimators/classifiers.
+This list of pipelines will contain composite estimators/classifiers.

 We will be iterating through the **individual pipelines** within the **pipeline list** specifically for simple holdout validation.
 In each iteration :